 Even the most beautiful designer radiators are subject to basic chemical reactions such as rust and leaks.
 With central heating being reliant on water to make it work, unless you do something to prevent it, the water will inevitably begin to react with the steel.

 The most common cause of corrosion in your radiator system is sludge, a black, mud-like substance which, if untreated, will build up over time.
-From the inside of your radiators, it will cause rusting which end up eating tiny holes in the radiator resulting in leaks.
-However, your radiators aren’t the only part of the system that are potentially affected by sludge – it can cause damage to the boiler, pump and valves, as well as causing blockages in the pipework and heat exchanger.
+From the inside of your radiators, it will cause rusting which ends up eating tiny holes in the radiator resulting in leaks.
+However, your radiators aren’t the only part of the system that are potentially affected by sludge – it can cause damage to the boiler, pump and valves, as well as blockages in the pipework and heat exchanger.

 As part of your central heating system maintenance checks, you need to look for signs of any build-up of sludge.
-Sludge is a problem not just because it’s the most common cause of leaks and rust in radiators, but also because it will affect the fuel efficiency.
+Sludge is a problem not just because it’s the most common cause of leaks and rust in radiators, but also because it will affect fuel efficiency.
 And these days, we need our central heating systems to be as efficient as possible!

 Sludge is a black, mud-like substance.
 If it’s left untreated, it will get worse over time.
 The more sludge inside your radiators, the more likely it is that your system will start rusting, and this can result in tiny holes in the radiators.